gomeddo/GoMeddo-Activity-Scheduling-and-Registration/README.md

 - Both locations and staff have **availability**
 - The location where the activity happens is a **resource** in *GoMeddo*
 - **Custom Fields Creation**: To use and display information from other objects, We must introduce custom fields within the Salesforce reservation object, such as Center_Name__c, Room_Name__c, etc. These fields are essential for getting detailed information about each activity.
+- **Resource Details Setting:** Ensure that each resource in GoMeddo is marked as '**_isActive_**' and '**_Api Visible_**' to be displayed and available through the API.
-- **API Key Requirement**: The application’s functionality hinges on obtaining an API key from *GoMeddo*, which is essential for accessing the SDK's features.
-The key is obtainable [here](https://welcome.booker25.com/configure/), where you'll also need to whitelist your domain to keep things running smoothly.
+- **API Key Requirement**: To access to the SDK’s functionalities, an API key from *GoMeddo* is required.
+For instructions on obtaining this key refer to [First time Set-up](https://gomeddo.atlassian.net/wiki/spaces/WID/pages/3353837569/First+time+Set-up).
+Remember to whitelist your domain as a part of the setup process.

 Ensure that **resources**, **resources types**, **staff** and **reservation types** are set up in Salesforce.
 For the booking system to accurately display available gym classes, each class must be created as a reservation within *GoMeddo*.
 This step is vital as the SDK relies on these existing **reservations** to present customers with real-time availability and booking options.